Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla AI Day 2021: The Initial Announcement

 Elon Musk first unveiled the concept of Tesla's humanoid robot at Tesla AI Day 2021, presenting a vision for a general-purpose robot designed to eliminate dangerous, repetitive, and boring tasks.
-The initial reveal featured a dancer in a suit rather than a functional robot, which drew some skepticism but established Tesla's ambitious vision for the future of humanoid robotics.
+The initial reveal featured a dancer in a suit rather than a functional robot, which drew skepticism but established Tesla's ambitious vision for the future of humanoid robotics.

 Tesla AI Day 2022: First Prototypes Revealed